modular/modular/KGEN/docs/LazyParsing.md

 support Python-style globals mixed in top-level code, how imports work, and how globals work.

-The core idea is that top-level could *should be treated the same* as any other body of code in the program.
+One idea is that top-level could *should be treated the same* as any other body of code in the program.
 The semantics of a self-contained program should be the same if the top-level code is wrapped inside an `fn main()`.
 What differs is how declarations in top-level code are represented in the generated IR: using symbols instead of stack-allocated variables or parameters.
-For example, Mojo should support the following:
+For example, Mojo could support the following:

 ```mojo
 fn foo():